 The great news is that the nature of the smartphone allows it to be backwards compatible with traditional IVR as well as support rich, interactive, visual interfaces.
 Companies are already experimenting with how the advanced interface of the smartphone can be used to enhance the call center experience.
 In last week’s webinar (which you can watch on-demand) gave a few examples.
 (I included examples that use Fonolo and some that use other systems.)

 Although spending on IVR systems is reportedly still growing, I think that trend will reverse in the next few years.
-Then IVR deployments will start to subside as web/smartphone interfaces become the dominate “front-end” to the call center.
+Then IVR deployments will start to subside as web/smartphone interfaces become the dominant “front-end” to the call center.
 Ovum predicts “By 2016 36% of inbound customer service calls will be made from smartphones.”

 It’s going to take a while, of course.
 IVRs will be around for decades.
 But taking the long view, what I foresee is that DTMF-based menus will eventually be something your company supports as a “legacy” system for a decreasing portion of callers.